cnu-infolab/cnu-infolab.github.io/index.md

 ## About

-- Our lab started at <a href="https://www.jbnu.ac.kr">Jeonbuk National University</a> in 2007 and moved to <a href="https://www.cnu.ac.kr">Chungnam National University</a> in 2022.
+- Our lab started at <a class="neo-link" href="https://www.jbnu.ac.kr">Jeonbuk National University</a> in 2007 and moved to <a class="neo-link" href="https://www.cnu.ac.kr">Chungnam National University</a> in 2022.
 - Our research interests are in the field of data management, including but not limited to query processing and optimization, text processing, and graph search and analytics.
 - Current focus is on developing combinatorial algorithms, index structures, and machine learning techniques for efficient searching and matching of graphs in large graph databases.
 The rendering above depicts a tiny portion of <a href="https://pubchem.ncbi.nlm.nih.gov">PubChem</a> real graph dataset, which has been often used in our research.